-“I remember when Allan McNish had his big accident at Le Mans, when the car flipped over and ended up off the track [in 2011 at the Porsche Curves].
+“I remember when Allan McNish had his big accident at Le Mans, when the car flipped over and ended up off the track [in 2011, just after the Dunlop Bridge].
 That affected me greatly because I genuinely thought I’d seen a friend of mine killed.
 I was commentating at the time, and all I could think of was talking to his wife, Kelly.
 So as Allan was getting out of the car – I can’t remember this – I said, ‘don’t worry Kelly, he’s out of the car, he’s fine.’

 “This was two years before Allan Simonsen was killed at Le Mans.” – The Dane, driving a works Aston Martin Vantage GTE, lost his life at Tertre Rouge on the third lap – “I knew Allan, and we’d talked a lot, but when there’s a big accident, you don’t speculate.
 You’ve got to be professional.
 When we got the official word, I remember having to go back on the air – I didn’t want anyone else to do it – with a piece of paper from the ACO saying that Allan Simonsen had died.
 It was the hardest thing I’d ever done, but it was our responsibility to relay that message.
-At the end of the race, and again, I can’t remember this, I apparently said, “at this moment, we’re not Audi, we’re not Peugeot, we’re not Porsche, and we’re not Corvette.
-Today we’re all Aston Martin, and we’re all Danish.”
+At the end of the race, and again, I can’t remember this, I apparently said, “at this moment, we’re not Audi, we’re not Toyota today.
+We’re not Porsche, and/or Ferrari.
+Today we’re all Aston Martin, we’re all Danish, and we’re all sports car fans.”
 That just came out, and that’s how I’ll always be in the booth.”

 Knowledgeable.
 Passionate.
 Respectful.
 Don’t expect that to change for John Hindhaugh.
-Not should it.
-After all, that’s what made him a voice in endurance racing.
+Nor should it.
+After all, that’s what made him a voice in endurance racing to begin with.

 *John Hindhaugh was speaking with Jolijn Jongenelen and James Gent